etherscan-io/bitshares.foundation/groundwork.md

 ## Reports

-For further information about BTS and the actions undertaken so far by the BitShares Blockchain Foundation on regulatory issues we refer to the following reports:
+For further information about BTS and the actions undertaken so far by The BitShares Blockchain Foundation on regulatory issues we refer to the following reports:

 * [Report 1](https://steemit.com/bitshares/@bitshares.fdn/report-spokesperson-bitshares-blockchain-foundation-on-bittrex-inc-and-other-regulatory-issues)